ZaBlanc/RaptureXML/README.md

   * Link in libxml2.dylib to your target.
   * In your build settings, for the key "Header Search Paths", add "$(SDK_DIR)"/usr/include/libxml2

-RaptureXML supports ARC.
-In fact, it does so without a branch.
-The code automatically detects if ARC is being used in your project and compiles accordingly.
+**RaptureXML requires ARC**.
 You are free to use any version of LLVM or gcc as well!
 (Though you should be using LLVM by now.)

-# ARC isn't just supported, it's required!

-RaptureXML supports ARC.
-In fact, it only supports ARC.
-If you're still running a project that doesn't use ARC, RaptureXML won't be your cup of tea.

 # Getting Started #